Celeste Coltellini: Life

 When her voice changed to soprano, she accepted the Emperor's invitation.
 In 1785, she went to Vienna with her mother, and stayed there for a year.
 In Vienna, she made her debut singing Domenico Cimarosa’s Contadina di spirito.
 She returned to Vienna again in 1788, but stayed just for a few months.
-She was seen with Mozart several times at music performances and parties, however, there was no record or any official report mentioning about any affairs or collaboration works between them.
+She was seen with Mozart several times at music performances and parties; however, there is no record or any official report of collaboration by them.

 Coltellini was famous for her excellent interpretation of the title role in Nina, o sia La pazza per amore by Giovanni Paisiello.
+She was admired for her acting skills.
 Her sister Annetta, also a singer, often accompanied her in the production.

 In 1792, at the age of 32, Celeste retired from the opera stage and married the Swiss banker Jean-Georges Meuricoffre who owned a bank in Naples.